apiato/documentation/community/contribution-guide.md

 ### Contributing to the Code Generator {#contributing-generator}

-The Code generator is in `app/Ship/core/Generator`.
+The Code generator is in `/core/Generator`.
+The Core is in its own [repository](https://github.com/apiato/core).

 Each component command, "Except the Containers Generator" must extend from the `Apiato\Core\Generator\GeneratorCommand.php`.
 This abstract class does all the work for you.